tolik-punkoff/bash-scripts/README.md

 tee-demo - demo tee command

-genemailkeys - script for genering self-sigend serificate to Dovecot

 randstr - get random string from english upper and lower letters and numbers

 old - old, no optimal and archive scripts